marianoguerra/beamdocs/README.rst

 You can use it for your project simply by changing CODE_PATH, COMMIT and SOURCE_URL and copying index.html js/app.js css/style.css data/index.json and customizing it to your needs.

+in the source url string the following placeholders will be replaced when building the url to open the source code:

+* %COMMIT%: the commit hash passed as last parameter to to-index
+* %SOURCE_PATH%: the path to the source file inside the base directory
+* %LINE%: the line where the function is defined

 Web UI
 ------